hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

  cat /dev/mtd6 > usercfg
 ```

-Copy the dumped firmware via TFTP to you VM or Windows machine with this commnad:
+Copy the dumped firmware via TFTP to you VM or Windows machine with this command:

 ```sh
 tftp -l usercfg -r usercfg -p 192.168.1.X (where X is the IP of your PC)
 ```

-Delete dump
+Delete dump:

 ```sh
  rm usercfg
 ```

-## Change region code
+## Changing region code

-{% include alert.html content="Looks like TIM and OF firmwares work only with their stock factory conf, so 97 or 116, otherwise no PPPoE" alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="Be aware that changing the region code may break features such as PPPoE depending on your ISP" alert="Note"  icon="svg-info" color="blue" %}

-ZTE has created various region codes that load default valuse based on the local ISP.
+ZTE has created various region codes that load default values based on the local ISP.
 This configuration can be changed using this command:

 ```sh
 upgradetest sfactoryconf X